 The Company is a closed-end investment company that has elected to be treated as a BDC under the 1940 Act.
 The 1940 Act prohibits the Company from selling shares of its common stock or warrants, options or rights to acquire its common stock at a price below the current net asset value (i.e., book value) per share of such stock, with certain exceptions.
 One such exception would permit the Company to sell shares of its common stock or warrants, options or rights to acquire its common stock during the next year at a price below the Company's then current net asset value per share if its stockholders approve such a sale and the Company's directors make certain determinations.
-Pursuant to this provision, the Company is seeking the approval of its common stockholders so that it may, in one or more public or private offerings of its common stock or warrants, options or rights to acquire its common stock, sell shares of its common stock or warrants, options or rights to acquire its common stock at a price below its then current net asset value per share, subject to certain conditions discussed below.
+Pursuant to this provision, the Company is seeking the approval of its common stock, sell shares of its common stock or warrants, options or rights to acquire its common stock, sell shares of its common stock at a price below its then current net asset value per share if company is seeking the approval of its common stock, sell shares of its common stock or warrants, options or rights to acquire its common stock, sell shares of its common stock or warrants, options or rights to acquire its common stock.
+Sell shares of its common stock or warrants, options or rights to acquire its common stock.
 If approved, the authorization would be effective for a period expiring on the earlier of the anniversary of the date of this Annual Meeting or the date of the Company's 2018 Annual Meeting of Stockholders, which is expected to be held in May 2018.